fishstiz/cursors_extended-wiki/docs/tools/index.md

 ---

 # V3 Converter
-Automatically convert resource packs from the legacy v3 structure to v4
+Automatically convert resource packs from the legacy v3 structure to v4.

+> [!NOTE]
+> Currently only works on zip files.

 <ZipConverter/>